fbohz/fbohz.github.io/_posts/2020-07-06-node_express_baby_steps.markdown

 ![Screen Shot 2020-06-29 at 8 46 45 PM](https://user-images.githubusercontent.com/15071636/86073609-b927e580-ba49-11ea-98fb-810268dba659.png)

-Inside callbacks, Node is well know for them to start nesting many levels down.
+Node is well known for callbacks to start nesting many levels down.
 We can escape this callback hell with async await or promises (I'll discuss this in a future article).

 ## Creating a Simple Web Server